Continued from "God's Quid Pro Quo"

 Know not ignorant not different.

 Know the learned are the same.

 Within self remains

 Without ever engaged.

 Sun-like he shines being wise

 In clear conscience ’n fairness

-In stark contrast to the scriptural exclusivity of the Semitic faiths of Judaism, Christianity and Islam that ironically are mutually skeptical and hostile as well, thus runs the all-inclusive Hindu philosophical stream in seven-hundred verses of Bhagavad-Gita.
+In stark contrast to the scriptural exclusivity of the Abrahamic dispensations of Judaism, Christianity, and Islam that ironically are mutually skeptical and hostile as well, thus runs the all-inclusive Hindu philosophical stream of the Gita.

 Continued to "Ascent to Descent"